scipy-conference/scipy_proceedings/papers/elizabeth_seiver/seivpacbassi.rst

 Scientific articles are the standard mechanism of communication in science.
 They embody a clear way by which human minds across centuries and continents are able to communicate with one another, growing the total sum of knowledge.
-Scientific articles are unique resources in that they are the material artifacts by which this cultural exchange is made concrete and persistent.
+Scientific articles are unique resources, in that they are the material artifacts by which this cultural exchange is made concrete and persistent.
 They offer a unique source of insight into the history of carefully argued, hard-won knowledge.
 Accordingly because they are made of annotated text, they offer unique opportunities for well-defined text and data mining problems.
-Importantly because PLOS represents the largest single journal in the history of publishing it has collected an excellent corpus for this study, spanning seven journals that specialize in biology and medicine.
-Equally importantly because PLOS is Open Access the opportunity to use this data set is available to everyone capable of downloading and analyzing it.
+Importantly, because PLOS represents the largest single journal in the history of publishing, it has collected an excellent corpus for this study, spanning seven journals that specialize in biology and medicine.
+Equally importantly, because PLOS is Open Access, the opportunity to use this data set is available to anyone capable of downloading and analyzing it.
 The allofplos library enables more people to do that more easily.

 What is allofplos?